Sequential Choices, Option Values, and the Returns to Education: Data and Implementation

 \subsection{The Norwegian Education System}

 We describe here the structure of the Norwegian education system that existed in the 1960s, which our model is specified to fit.
-This system had four main stages, as shown in Figure \ref{fig:Education-System}.
+This system had four main stages; see Appendix Figure \ref{fig:Education-System}.
 The first stage consisted of seven years of compulsory elementary education.
 The second stage involved tracking, where pupils could attend either a vocational middle school (\emph{framhaldsskole}) or an academic middle school (\emph{realskole}).
 The vocational middle school could be either one, two or three years, with most attending two years, while the academic middle school could be either two or three years, where the final year was only required for those who wanted to later pursue further academic education.
 The third stage corresponded to a high school education, which again was track-specific.
 After attending the academic middle school, students could move on to attend a academic high school (\emph{gymnas}).
 In contrast, pupils attending the vocational middle school normally didn't quality for the academic high school, but could rather attend a vocational high school (\emph{yrkesskole}).
 The academic high school was required to be three years, while the vocational high school could be of varying lengths, depending on the particular vocational field.
 Finally, the fourth stage involved higher education, leading up to an academic degree at a college or a university, enrollment to which was typically contingent on having completed the academic high school.
-There existed two main degrees in tertiary education; a 4 year degree (\emph{cand.mag}) and a 6 year degree (\emph{hovedfag}), while degrees of other durations also existed.\\
+There existed two main degrees in tertiary education; a 4-year (\emph{cand.mag}) and a 6-year (\emph{hovedfag}), but degrees of other durations also existed.